jorgenpt/bichrome/README.md

 You can find an example config in [example_config/bichrome_config.json][example_config].

-Profile names for Chrome and Edge can be a little bit opaque -- the standard profile name for both of them (i.e. the first profile created) is `Default`, and then it will create profiles named `Profile 1`, `Profile 2`, and so forth.
+Profile names for Chrome and Edge can either be the name you see in the profile list, or the internal "profile name".
+The latter can be a little bit opaque -- the standard profile name for both of them (i.e. the first profile created) is `Default`, and then it will create profiles named `Profile 1`, `Profile 2`, and so forth.
 These will (on Windows) each have a folder in `%localappdata%/Google/Chrome/User Data` or `%localappdata%/Microsoft/Edge/User Data`.
 The correct profile name for the active profile can be found in the `Profile path` key on `edge://version/` or `chrome://version/` respectively.

 For Chrome, `hosted_domain` can be the name of a Google Apps domain that you've signed in to Chrome, in which case bichrome automatically determines which profile that is.